-Myth: Leaves are Killing My Lawn
+Myth: Oak Leaves are Killing My Lawn

-The Biology of Leaves
+Biology of Oak Leaves

 Of course if the leaves are several inches deep and remain on the lawn for weeks, then you could suffocate the lawn – but I have never seen that happen except where someone raked leaves into a pile.
 And when the pile of leaves was removed the lawn quickly recovered.

 Save Yourself Some Work and Don't Rake the leaves

 Raking oak leaves damages the lawn.
 St Augustine is the least trafficable turf grass - in other words, it is damaged easily by traffic or a leaf rake.
 Raking leaves in the fall damages the leaf during the semi dormant period - a time when recovery from such stress could take months.

 The better way is to mulch the leaves with a good mulching mower and turn them into compost for the lawn to use.

 Composting of Oak Leaves is Beneficial – Just Add Water